datascientist05/Algorithm-Solutions/Skiena/interval-scheduling/README.md

 # Interval Scheduling (Activity Selection Problem)

-Check whether the k-th smallest element in a binary heap is greater than or equal to a given number x, using **O(k) time** and pruning unneeded subtrees.

 Select the maximum number of non-overlapping activities using a **greedy algorithm** (sort by finishing time).

 - **Source:** Classic greedy algorithm exercise